§ 105-164.3. Definitions.

 c.
 To troubleshoot, identify, or attempt to identify the source of a problem for the purpose of determining what is needed to restore property or a motor vehicle to proper working order or good condition.
 The term includes activities that may lead to the issuance of an inspection report.

 a.
-A person engaged in business of making sales at retail, offering to make sales at retail, or soliciting sales at retail of tangible personal property, digital property for storage, use, or consumption in this State, or services sourced to this State.
+A person engaged in business of making sales at retail, offering to make sales at retail, or soliciting sales at retail of items sourced to this State.
 When the Secretary finds it necessary for the efficient administration of this Article to regard any sales representatives, solicitors, representatives, consignees, peddlers, or truckers as agents of the dealers, distributors, consignors, supervisors, employers, or persons under whom they operate or from whom they obtain the items sold by them regardless of whether they are making sales on their own behalf or on behalf of these dealers, distributors, consignors, supervisors, employers, or persons, the Secretary may so regard them and may regard the dealers, distributors, consignors, supervisors, employers, or persons as "retailers" for the purpose of this Article.

 c.
 A person engaged in business of making a remote sale, if one of the conditions listed in G.S.
 105-164.8(b) is met.